pallets/flask/docs/server.rst

 Development Server
 ==================

 Flask provides a ``run`` command to run the application with a development server.
-In development mode, this server provides an interactive debugger and will reload when code is changed.
+In debug mode, this server provides an interactive debugger and will reload when code is changed.

 .. warning::